 Ability to Communicate Solutions To Problems

-This skill complements your technical skills in communicating the solution to the decision makers in a concise, effective manner.
-For this to happen, it is absolutely necessary to have good communication skills.
+This skill complements your technical skills in communicating the solution to the decision-makers in a concise, effective manner.
+For this to happen, it is necessary to have good communication skills.
 Possessing good soft skills will help you in presenting your critical observations, as well as it will make your presentation impressive enough to convince the management.
-Good interpersonal skills are required to communicate all around within the organization hierarchy, including the non-technical staff e.g. Marketing & Sales department.
+Good interpersonal skills are required to communicate all around within the organization hierarchy, including the non-technical staff e.g. Marketing & Sales departments.
 It is often branded as storytelling because it simplifies all the complexities to communicate insights in a clear, comprehensive manner for others to act on the instructions.